Guantánamo: 20 Years After

 12th to 13th November 2021

 The conference asks: How did the prison at Guantánamo Bay come to exist, and why is it still open?
-Why aren’t those allegedly responsible for violating the human rights of countless innocent men being held accountable for their actions?
+Why aren’t those responsible for violating prisoners’ fundamental human rights being held accountable for their actions?
 What part did the UK government play in enabling US rendition programmes to the CIA’s notorious “black sites”, where prisoners were tortured?

-We will bring together academics, researchers, activists, practitioners and students in a two-day conference to discuss the implications of Guantánamo’s existence.
-By scheduling the conference to take place over two days the organisers aim to bring together an international meeting of all those active in debating the origins of Guantánamo as a detention centre, accountability for the human rights abuses inflicted there, and the legal and political paths towards its final closure.
+The conference brings together academics, researchers, activists, practitioners and students.
+By scheduling the conference to take place over two days the organisers aim to create an international forum for all those active in discussing Guantánamo’s origins and its history over the last 20 years, demanding accountability for the human rights abuses inflicted there, and proposing legal and political paths towards its final closure.